 Truth be told, the place was pretty but there was nothing that sets this butterfly garden apart from those found in other parts of the country.
 I guess when you’ve been to one butterfly garden, it’s like you’ve been to all of them.
 But it was okay.
 We know that our P50 entrance fee would be spent in the development of this place and protection of the butterfly species in Bohol.

-How to get here: From the Tagbilaran airport, take a tricycle to the Bus Terminal and board a bus to Bilar or Carmen.
+How to get to Simply Butterflies Park: From the Tagbilaran airport, take a tricycle to the Bus Terminal and board a bus to Bilar or Carmen.
 Ask the driver or conductor to drop you off at Simply Butterflies Center.
 If you’re taking a travel package, you may ask the tour operator to include it in your itinerary.

 Entrance Fee: P50 per person